-Be prepared to shout commands left, right and centre to your devices.
-We don’t expect voice assistants to be going anywhere, anytime soon.
+Be prepared to shout commands left, right and center to your devices.
+We don't expect voice assistants to be going anywhere, anytime soon.

 Projected to reach USD$47 million globally by 2020, the Smart Home Security sector is a popular topic for good reason.

 In previous years, a simple wireless security camera or closed-circuit television (CCTV) was sufficient.
 Today, companies are taking it to the next level.

 Let's take a look at the Lighthouse Security Monitor.
 It can differentiate between specific people (adults or kids) and pets, and sends you alerts when a certain person gets home.
 It also tells you if an unknown person is in your home.
 This ups the security level, though it may lean towards technophobia for some.

 Photo Credit: Ratuken

 For the DIY enthusiasts, Nest Secure allows you to build your own security system.
 You'll find that it comes with a hub, motion detector system and a satellite detector to guard your windows and doors.